hongymagic/react-number-input/README.md

 `format="0,0"` follows [numeral.js](http://numeraljs.com) format.
 Defaults to: `"0,0[.][00]"`.

+## Behaviour

+* You get raw, unchange event object `onChange`
+* You get filtered, modified `event.target.value` `onBlur`

+Basically, it allows users to enter anything they want by default.
+Only `onBlur`, we change that to map to whatever is specified in `format` property.

 ## Contributing / Developing / Running demo

 If you're thinking of contributing, there are a number of npm scripts you